-- Maintain close liaison and coordination with senior officials in the MOH and Rwanda FDA and other key stakeholders e.g. WHO, USAID PSM project, to ensure technical assistance activities are carried out with their active participation for building ownership.
+- Maintain close liaison and coordination with senior officials in the MOHP and DDA and other key stakeholders e.g. WHO, USAID implementing partners, to ensure technical assistance activities are carried out with their active participation for building ownership.

-- Work closely with the Country Program Director and other team members to ensure technical work plans are being implemented in a timely and technically sound manner, and productively leverage collaboration with key government and other stakeholders and partners.
+- Work closely with other MTaPS team members to ensure technical work plans are being implemented in a timely and technically sound manner, and productively leverage collaboration with key government and other stakeholders and partners.

-- Contribute to the design, implementation and monitoring of capacity building activities for Rwanda FDA and MOH included in the MTaPS Rwanda work plan.
+- Contribute to the design, implementation and monitoring of capacity building activities for DDA and MOHP to be included in the MTaPS Nepal workplan.

-- Work with Senior Technical Advisor – Pharmaceutical Services and other team members to build sustainable capacity to manage the pharmacovigilance program, including scaling-up pharmacovigilance reporting country wide to include public and private health facilities, and also pharmaceutical companies.
+- Work with relevant partners to build sustainable capacity to manage the pharmacovigilance program to include public and private health facilities, and also pharmaceutical companies.

 - Carry out additional responsibilities as may be assigned from time to time.

-- Master’s Degree in pharmacy or public health with other relevant discipline and hands on experience in public health programs especially related to medicine regulation.
+- Advanced Degree in pharmacy, medicine, health management, or public health with other relevant discipline and hands on experience in public health programs especially related to medicine regulation.

 - Master’s Degree in a health related field

-- Demonstrated experience in regulatory affairs specifically medicines registration required, and additionally inspection, and pharmacovigilance in low- and middle-income countries desired.
+- Demonstrated experience in regulatory affairs specifically medicines registration, inspection, and pharmacovigilance in low- and middle-income countries desired.

 - Knowledge of international regulatory and pharmacovigilance guidelines (e.g., WHO, ICH, PIC/S, EMA, FDA, GHTF, ISO, etc.)